Navigation Controller

 There are two available Code Blocks to change the hidden state of a navigation bar, one with Animated input and one without:

-• Connect the Animated input to True or False, depending on if you want animation or not.
+, depending on if you want animation or not.

 Step 2